LeeHengYu/quant-longshort/README.md

 ## Trade reports (Some SWE stuff)
 [Broadcast](https://developers.line.biz/en/reference/messaging-api/#send-broadcast-message) a simple summary of the trades to an **LINE channel (official account)** after each trading day.

-Broadcast info: TBD
+Broadcast info: All filled trades in the day and total P/L.

-Making Line Messaging API call: Called at the end of trading sessions, abstraction done.
+Making Line Messaging API call: Called at the end of trading sessions, abstraction completed.

 ## Existing problems
 1. The timestamps of hourly data differ between `yfinance` and `ib_insync`.
 From `yfinance`, the quotes are snapshot at 9:30, 10:30, ..., 15:30 EST, whereas the data from IB API is at `k` o'clock sharp.
 Any underlying distribution in the time series should be the same despite this fact.